honeydatax/httpMessager/README.md

 on a command line scroll, use curl localhost/nick_name_hello_world_hi:8080 of on a browser http://localhost/nick_name_hello_world_hi:8080 to send message to other user in the same network

+Useful if you are a programer and wat to se if
+You program have a bug the server show the comunication error